Holistic Health Retreats

 Hamsa Chaitanya has been full-time staff since 2014.
 She took TTC in 2010, ATTC in 2014, and Brahmacharya vows later that year.
 Hamsa Ch. is Taiwanese origin and has translated many of our courses into Chinese.
 She is currently enrolled in the 2-year Yoga Health Educator program and helps to manage the karma yoga and administration operations at the Yoga Farm.
 From 2016-2018 she was director of the Los Angeles Sivananda center.

-After 18 years of teaching and service at the Sivananda Yoga Vedanta Center in Los Angeles, Swami Sivasankariananda joined staff at the Sivananda Ashram Yoga Farm in May 2014 and has served as director of the San Francisco Center since February of 2015.
-Swamiji completed her TTC at the Yoga Farm in 1997 and ATTC there in 2008 and has been on yatra in north and south India and Mount Kailas.
+Swami Sivasankariananda, director of the Los Angeles Sivananda Yoga Vedanta Center, served as director of the San Francisco Center from February of 2015 to September 2019.
+She returns to LA where she lived for 20+ years.
+She completed her TTC at the Yoga Farm in 1997 and ATTC there in 2008.
+Swamiji has been on yatra in north and south India and Mount Kailas.
 She loves to teach and is particularly fond of the Bhakti Yoga practices.
-Swamiji took sannyas in 2017 and is a certified yoga therapist.
+She took sannyas in 2017 and is a certified yoga therapist.